 Push the "Ch1" menu button on the scope face.
 The Ch1 menu appears on the right-hand side of the display.
 You will see that each respective square on the screen is connected to a softkey on the instrument panel.
 The important keys are "coupling" and "probe".
 Push the "coupling" button.
 The entries correspond to "DC", "AC" and GND" respectively.
 The first allows any DC (direct current) component (i.e, any component of the input waveform which is invariant or constant with time) present in the input waveform to be displayed on the scope.
-The AC (alternating current) entry blocks the DC component from being displayed and hence shows only the AC component of the waveform, by inserting a capacitor in series with the input.
+The AC (alternating current) entry blocks the DC component from being displayed.
 The GND setting results in the display showing zero; i.e., the scope input is effectively connected to ground, rather than to the desired source.